BirdeeHub/birdeeSystems/README.md

   It is necessary for the user service to work.

   Home module specifies service using inotify to trigger when that temp file is written to and then run your xrandr scripts, and handle putting your i3 workspaces back from whence they came when you plug the monitor back in.

-  If you had this repo as a flake input, you could access those via importing

-    inputs.birdeeSystems.homeModules.i3MonMemory
-    inputs.birdeeSystems.nixosModules.i3MonMemory

-  In fact, all items [specified in this file](./common/modules/default.nix) can be imported in this way in other flakes.

-  There are others too!
-  Use `nix repl` followed by `:lf .` then type `outputs.` and hit `<tab>` to explore all the possible outputs.

 ---